talonstrikesoftware/Working_with_React_and_Go/notes/section6-notes.md

 - Here we load up the movies

 50: Checking for errors
+- Simulate an network error by changing the url to be something no existent
+-
 51: Displaying one movie
 52: Getting started with Movies by Genre
 53: Getting Genres from back end